person

 Profile

-Alexis McGivern is Net Zero Standards Manager at Oxford Net Zero.
-She works to translate academic research on net zero into guidance for corporations, civil society, policymakers and the standards community on credible climate action to reach net zero by 2050.
-She also works to strengthen the integrity of net zero targets, including through addressing justice and equity concerns of net zero.
+Alexis McGivern is Head of Stakeholder Engagement and a Research Fellow at Oxford Net Zero, working to translate academic research on net zero into guidance for corporations, civil society, policymakers and the standards community to reach net zero by 2050.
+She works to strengthen the integrity of net zero targets, including through addressing justice and equity concerns of net zero.

 Alexis previously completed a dual degree as a Pershing Square Scholar at the University of Oxford, undertaking an MPhil at the School of Geography and the Environment.
 Her MPhil looked at the politics of waste incineration and the communities who are resisting the installation of new incinerators in the UK.
 She also completed an MBA at the Saïd Business School to understand the language and motivations of businesses to create long-lasting change across the stakeholders needed to address the climate emergency.